maluque/DataBusterSQL/README.md

 Once we established the DDBB structure, we had to make changes in the tables to accomodate the EER design.

-The editing of the tables is performed in:
+The code to editing the cleaned DF's is available at:
 ```
 DataBusterSQL
 |__ notebooks/